 - You should slowly build up to walking for 10 minutes continuously five days a week

-- You should slowly progress to 30 minutes walking – this may be 3 walks of 10 minutes, building up to 2 walks of 15 minutes
+- Once you are able to do this, you should slowly progress to 30 minutes walking – this may be 3 walks of 10 minutes, building up to 2 walks of 15 minutes

-- Once you can walk for 30 minutes a day without stopping, try to walk at a slightly faster speed
+- If you are able to walk for 30 minutes a day without stopping, try to walk at a slightly faster speed

 How do I know if I’m exercising at the right level to help my recovery?